biomejs/biome/GOVERNANCE.md

 Maintainers may either be nominated by another [maintainer](#maintainer), [Core contributor](#core-contributor), [lead](#lead).

-When nominating a new maintainer, a new thread in the `#maintainers` channel has to be created, provide a link to the history of the [person's contributions](#contributions) to the project and a brief explanation of why the person should join as [maintainer](#maintainer).
+When nominating a new maintainer, a new **private** thread in the `#maintainers` channel has to be created, provide a link to the history of the [person's contributions](#contributions) to the project and a brief explanation of why the person should join as [maintainer](#maintainer).

 `#maintainers` is a private channel available only to people who have the `maintainer` role.

 The voting period will follow the [voting rules](#voting-rules).
 An individual becomes a [maintainer](#maintainer) if:
 - reaches more than 50% of positive votes among the people who have voting rights;
-- if the voting session ends with 50%, the Lead maintainers will take the decision;
+- if the voting session ends with 50%, the Leads will take the decision;

 A maintainer can be self-nominated.
 They will have to message a [lead maintainer](#lead) privately with links to their contributions to the project.
 Then, the lead can:
 - reject the nomination in place, provide reasons why and possibly some suggestions for the future;